The Parameter Report: An Orientation Guide for Data-Driven Parameterization: Exact Parameter Values

 \subsection{Single Parameters}

 \paragraph{Absolute Parameter Values.} Arguably the most important aspect that we would like to consider are the values of the parameters in our study.
-Some statistics for these values and also for the relation between these parameters and~$n$ are presented in \Cref{tab:sats2}.
+Some statistics for these values and also for the relation between these parameters and~$n$ are presented in \Cref{fig:violin-plots,tab:sats2}.

 We can make the following observations.
-First, the maximum degree~$\Delta$ has reasonable parameter values for roughly half of the instances, but there are some instances with prohibitively high values.
-All the degree-based parameters that are upper-bounded by~$\Delta$ have reasonable values on most of the instances.
-Non-surprisingly, degeneracy and weak-$\gamma$-closure have very low parameter values for most instances.
+First, the maximum degree~$\Delta$ has reasonable parameter values in the median, but there are some instances with prohibitively high values.
+All the degree-based parameters that are upper-bounded by~$\Delta$ have among the best statistics of all considered parameters.
+Unsurprisingly, degeneracy and weak-$\gamma$-closure have very low parameter values for most instances.

 The 2-core is rather large for most of the instances in terms of absolute values and in terms of the relation to~$n$.
 The 3-core is often substantially smaller than the 2-core so it is motivated to consider this parameter whenever we have positive results for parameterization by the 2-core size.